-- The total number of strokes used. - The average height, average width, and average length of all digits present in both clocks. - The number of digits missing in both clocks. - The percentage of time spent drawing versus thinking for both clocks.
+- The total time to draw both clocks. - The total number of strokes used. - The average height, average width, and average length of all digits present in both clocks. - The number of digits missing in both clocks. - The percentage of time spent drawing vs. thinking for both clocks.